 To be here, at this moment in space and time, at the crossroads between two different civilizations, one brick and mortar, and the other weightless, electrical and digital.
 I find myself visually contrasting these strange worlds.
 One receding, the other emerging, and yet, in the end these two worlds tell the same stories, just in different formats, and I find myself really understanding what McLuhan meant by the media is the message.
 It’s about accessing reality, a thin facade woven from narrative, concrete, and experience.
 The same stories recorded with constantly changing technology, and ever shifting backdrops.

-(Thank you Michael Murray galaxybrain.ca for this beautiful piece of writing.)
+Thank you Michael Murray galaxybrain.ca for the beautiful poem below…

 Everything dizzy and wonderful and hitting me at the same time.